EdAlegrid/m2m-browser-client-demo/README.md

 This is a quick demo on how to integrate *m2m* into your web application project.

-The demo consists of a simple front-end using an *m2m client* and a back-end server using node and express.
+The demo consists of a simple front-end setup using an *m2m client*, a back-end server using *nodejs* and *express* and two remote devices.

 The *m2m client* in the browser will directly access and capture resources from the remote devices.